magi42/peth-sim/README.md

 Adjust sex, weight, age, and add one or more drinking sessions (start/end + grams of ethanol).
 Click **Run simulation** to view BAC (‰) and PEth (ng/mL) curves.

+PEth half-life (days) is configurable; defaults to 4.5 days.

 ## Tests (Node-only)

 Requires only Node (no extra packages).
 Run: